2 | Joko-to (上古刀)

 0-timeline - size 24 Yayoi

 Around 300 B.C., the Yayoi culture replaced the Jomon culture.
-Yayoi culture characteristics show on their earthenwares.
-They were a rounder, smoother, simpler design, and the techniques were much improved since the Jomon time.
-They were named Yayoi culture because the objects of this time were unearthed in the Yayoi-cho area (name of the place) near Tokyo University in Tokyo.
-They also discovered bronze artifacts such as a bronze sword (Doken 銅剣), bronze pike (Do-hoko 銅矛), bronze mirrors (Do-kyo 銅鏡), bronze musical instruments (Do-taku 銅鐸).
-Those were imported from China and Korea, but the Japanese started to make their bronze items in the late Yayoi period.
-Although iron artifacts were hardly discovered, it is said that we have evidence that the iron objects also already existed then.
+Characteristics of the Yayoi culture are shown on their earthenware.
+They were rounder, smoother, and softer in design, and their techniques had greatly improved since the Jomon period.
+They are called the Yayoi culture because objects from this era were unearthed in the Yayoi-cho area (the name of the place) near Tokyo University in Tokyo.
+They also discovered bronze artifacts, including a bronze sword (doken 銅剣), a bronze pike (do-hoko 銅矛), bronze mirrors (do-kyo 銅鏡), and bronze musical instruments (do-taku 銅鐸).
+These items were imported from China and Korea, but the Japanese began making their own bronze items in the late Yayoi period.
+Although iron artifacts are rarely found, evidence indicates that iron objects already existed at that time.

-It is said that according to the Chinese history book, “Gishi Wajinden” (魏志倭人伝), around 300 A.D., there was a country called Yamataikoku (邪馬台国) that controlled about 30 small domains in Japan.
-The head of the country was a female figure called Himiko (卑弥呼), a shamanism maiden.
-She sent a messenger to the Chinese dynasty in 239 A.D., and she was given the title as the head of Japan (親魏倭王), a bronze mirror, and a longsword (5 feet long).
-Today, we still don’t know exactly loction of the Yamataikoku.
-This Chinese history book “Gishi Wajinden” (魏志倭人伝) explains how to get Yamataikoku, but if we follow the book’s directions exactly, we end up in the middle of the ocean, south of Kyushu (九州).
-We still have a big debate over the precise location of Yamataikoku.
+It is said that, according to the Chinese history book “Gishi Wajinden” (魏志倭人伝), around 300 A.D., there was a country called Yamataikoku (邪馬台国) that controlled about thirty small domains in Japan.
+The country’s leader was a female figure named Himiko (卑弥呼), a shaman maiden.
+She sent a messenger to the Chinese dynasty in 239 A.D., and she was given the title of head of Japan (親魏倭王), along with a bronze mirror and a long sword (five feet long).
+Today, we still do not know the exact location of Yamataikoku.
+This Chinese history book, “Gishi Wajinden” (魏志倭人伝), explains how to reach Yamataikoku, but if we follow the book’s directions exactly, we end up in the middle of the ocean, south of Kyushu (九州).
+We still have a big debate over the exact location of Yamataikoku.

 Yamato (大和) period 300 A.D. — 593 A.D